 But yeah, that’s an option because some people, you know, if you’re doing fitness videos, if you’re doing cooking videos, cables kind of get in the way.
 If you want a wireless option, the RODE Wireless GO, it’s a decent option.
 And I’ve played with another wireless microphone who I won’t name and the audio was just dirty.

 It was just static and it was, but with the RODE Wireless GO, it was pretty good.
 Once you plugged in an external or another lavalier microphone into it or whichever microphone that you want.
-So that’s a really, really good option.
+That’s a really, really good option.

-I really love the RODE VideoMic Me-L. So this one I’ve been using for ages and this one works really well.
+I really love the RODE VideoMic Me-L. This one I’ve been using for ages and this one works really well.
 It connects via lightning into your mobile device, right?
-So you just snap it onto your phone like that.
+You just snap it onto your phone like that.
 And then you can do your stories.
 You can do your live streams.

 I love this little one because it just works.
 I use it all the time for my YouTube stories and my Instagram stories.
 And my Facebook stories, I guess.
 All the stories, I use it for all the stories.